kishoor-nm/DermexaVision/README.md

 - NumPy
 - Matplotlib
 - Pillow
-- OpenCV
 - Scikit-learn

 ---

-# Training
+# Training the Model

-Start training by running:
+Run the following command to train the model:

 ```bash
 python src/train.py
 ```

-The training pipeline automatically:
+During training, the project automatically:

 - Loads the training and validation datasets
-- Applies preprocessing and normalization
+- Applies image preprocessing and normalization
-- Performs data augmentation
 - Builds the custom CNN architecture
 - Trains the model
-- Validates the model after every epoch
+- Evaluates validation performance after every epoch
-- Saves the best-performing model using the built-in `ModelCheckpoint` callback
+- Saves the best-performing model (`best_model.keras`) using the built-in `ModelCheckpoint` callback

-The trained model is saved as:
+The trained model is saved in:

 ```text
 models/
 └── best_model.keras
 ```

+> **Note:** The `ModelCheckpoint` callback is already implemented in the training script.
+No additional configuration is required.

 ---